Comparing Cure Medical Catheters

 Bisphenol A (BPA)

-Urinary catheters are commonly used in chronic care facilities and senior facilties throughout the world.
+Urinary catheters are commonly used in chronic care facilities and senior facilities throughout the world.
 Many of the problems associated with catheters include infection, encrustation, tissue trauma, and inflammation.
 These issues can be correlated to the catheter surface.
-Many of the shortcomings with catheter surfaces can be aleviated by simply adding a friction-reducing coating.
-Several coatings are now in use, including hydrogel, Teflon®, and silicone.
+Many of the shortcomings with catheter surfaces can be alleviated by simply adding a friction-reducing coating.
+Several coatings are now in use, including hydrogel, Teflon,® and silicone.
 Hydrophilic coatings appear to be the best option.
 Hydrogel provides a smooth, soft surface with lubricating properties.21

 A silicone coating provides a smooth surface.
 A silicone outer layer on a latex catheter provides a smooth covering to help reduce patient discomfort and irritation during insertion.